SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 **Figure 4.
-Gut microbiome dynamics during tumorigenesis for
-$\Delta$ metronidazole and $\Delta$ vancomycin treatments groups.** **A.** Average change in the gut microbiome community structure over the time course of tumorigenesis.
-Distances calculated using $theta$<sub>YC</sub> distances. **B.** and **C.** Change in relative abundance over the time course of tumorigenesis for $\Delta$ metronidazole and $\Delta$ vancomycin treatment groups.
-OTUs with relative abundances that were significantly different at day 70 compared to day 0 are shown.
-Repeated-measures paired group analysis of variance was used to identify significantly altered OTUs.
-Error bars represent +/- standard error.

-**Figure 4.
-The murine microbiota is dynamic but the amount of change is not associated with the final number of tumors.**
+The murine microbiota is dynamic but the amount of change is not associated with the final number of tumors.** The structure of the gut microbiota associated with the $\Delta$ metronidazole and $\Delta$ vancoymcin-treated mice changed the most throughout the model (A).
+OTUs 3, 6, and 19 were among the most salient features for predicting tumor burden at the beginning and end of the model and had different trajectories but similar end points in the $\Delta$ metronidazole and $\Delta$ vancoymcin-treated mice; The median relative abundance of OTU 19 was not more than 1% of the communities at any time in the model (B).
+The plotting symbols and characters are the same as those used in Figure 1.
+In panel B, the median relative abundance is indicated by the plotting symbol and the range of observed relative abundances is plotted by the vertical bar (N=5 mice per treatment).

 <img src="results/figures/figure4-1.png" title="plot of chunk figure4" alt="plot of chunk figure4" style="display: block; margin: auto;" />